What can I use in Place of a Meat Mallet?

 When lining up your ingredients, you also have to include tools that will make preparing and cooking the food easier.

-A meat mallet is an essential tool since it makes even the cheapest cuts of meat succulent and tender.
+A meat mallet is an excellent tool since it makes even the cheapest cuts of meat succulent and tender.

-If you do not have one in your kitchen, you can use a rolling pin, hammer, knife, marinade, slow cooking or salt to cook a recipe that requires a meat mallet.
+If you do not have one in your kitchen, you can use a rolling pin, hammer, knife, marinade, slow cooking or even just salt to to tenderize meat in the absence of a meat mallet.

 What is a Meat Mallet?